jleivo/speech2text/plan.md

   - Append the transcribed text to an existing file
   - Send the transcribed text via email (using smtplib or similar)

+## 3. Configuration Management
+- Create a JSON configuration schema that includes:
+  - Monitored folder path
+  - Magic words and their corresponding actions
+  - Action-specific settings:
+    - Output file location for FILE action
+    - Email settings for EMAIL action

+### 3.1 Configuration Validation
+- Implement validation using jsonschema to ensure all required fields are present

+### 3.2 Interactive Configuration Script
+- Create a script that allows users to interactively add or update configuration entries:
+  - Validate user inputs before adding them to the configuration file
+  - Ensure all required fields are provided for each action type

-## 3. Testing
+## 4. Testing
 - Write pytest tests for all core functionality:
   - Folder monitoring service
   - Speech-to-text conversion function
   - Magic word analysis function
   - Action implementation functions

-## 4. Configuration and User Interface
+  - Configuration validation and loading
-- Create a configuration file or user interface to set up:
-  - Monitored folder path
-  - Output file location (for FILE action)
-  - Email settings (for EMAIL action)
+  - Interactive configuration script

 ## 5. Documentation
 - Write documentation for:
   - Installation and setup
   - Usage instructions
-  - Configuration options
+  - Configuration options (with examples)
+  - JSON schema reference

 ## 6. Packaging and Distribution
 - Package the application for distribution